Last updated - March 22, 2018

 All you have to do is to go to the cart and checkout pages and select ‘Full Width’ from the Template drop-down on Page Attributes section.

 Storefront organizes the menu locations into ‘primary’ and ‘secondary.’
 The primary menu appears before the content, just below the site logo.
 The secondary menu is beside the logo near the search box.
 By default, WooCommerce displays all your pages as your primary menu, if a specific primary menu is not set.
-This though, is not applicable to secondary menu, as it will not display anything until you specifically assign a menu.
+This though, is not applicable to a secondary menu, as it will not display anything until you specifically assign a menu.

 Creating a new menu and adding pages to it